Samuelk-Chase/CS3450-Software-Engineering/Design/designDoc.md

 #### 4. **Database Interface (with Supabase Integration)**

-- **Purpose**: Manages all persistent data, such as user accounts, game progress, cards, and transaction records using Supabase.
+- **Purpose**: Manages all persistent data, such as user accounts, game progress, cards, and transaction records using Supabase.(See Database Interface design for more details)

 - **Actions**:
   - **Store User Data**: Saves user credentials (hashed passwords) and other relevant information.